FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 git config --global merge.tool vscode git config --global mergetool.vscode.cmd'code --wait $MERGED'
 ```
 - Unset a git configuration
 ```bash
 git config --global --unset <option>
 git config --global --unset core.editor # Remove core.editor from configuration
 ```
 #
 In order to work on the GitHub repositories, we either need to create PAT or generate a SSH key pair.
+If we are not planning to use GitHub we can skip this step.

 - [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)